 The Village requires a minimum fund balance be maintained for the General Fund of 40% to 50% of annual expenditures and transfers of resources out of the General Fund for the purpose of debt repayment.
 This fund balance requirement excludes any nonspendable portions of fund balance.
 This level of fund balance shall provide the capacity to:

-- i.
-Offset unexpected downturns in elastic revenues due to fluctuations in the local, state and national economies or the loss of a major sales tax contributor(s) - ii.
-Offset negative fiscal changes brought about by action or legislation of another unit of government or agency
+i.
+Offset unexpected downturns in elastic revenues due to fluctuations in the local, state and national economies or the loss of a major sales tax contributor(s)

 Fund Balance and Other Reserve Policies